-- 4 Students on Ventilators The students who use ventilators are provided with a small, portable generator to recharge the ventilator battery during a power outage.
+- Students on Ventilators The students who use ventilators are provided with a small, portable generator rechargeable portable power stations to keep the ventilator battery charged during a power outage.
 Typically, these students are dependent on medical devices to live.
-Schools that have students who use ventilators and do NOT have a generator should immediately contact the Office of Emergency Services at 213-241-5337. - 5 Fire Alarms and Suppression Systems During a power outage, fire alarms and notification systems will not work.
+Schools that have students who use ventilators and do NOT have a generator should immediately contact the Office of Emergency Management at 213241-5337. - 3.
+Fire Alarms and Suppression Systems During a power outage, fire alarms and notification systems will not work.
 The Fire Code requires that if the automatic fire alarms are disabled, schools must post a fire watch.
 For complete and specific instructions, see REF-1909 Procedures for Fire Protection Systems.
 The law requires that someone must continuously patrol the entire campus every half hour and then log in the fact that no fire was seen.
-The person conducting the fire watch shall be knowledgeable of the fire watch procedures, should have a radio, be able to notify the fire department, and alert and evacuate the building occupants.
+The person conducting the fire watch shall be knowledgeable of the fire watch procedures, should have a radio, and be able to notify the fire department, and alert and evacuate the building occupants.

-The fire department and the Office of Environmental Health and Safety at (213) 241-3199 must be notified and logs should document who patrolled the building, where they went and when they made their rounds.
+The fire department and the Office of Environmental Health and Safety at (213) 241-3199 must be notified.
+Logs must document who patrolled the building, where they went and when they made their rounds.
 Schools shall notify the fire department to request permission to implement the fire watch:

-- Los Angeles City Fire Department (Valley) (818) 347-1110 - Los Angeles City Fire Department (Los Angeles) (213) 978-3660 - Los Angeles County Fire Department (323) 881-2455
+- Los Angeles City Fire Department (Valley) (818) 728-9922 - Los Angeles City Fire Department (Los Angeles) (213) 978-3800 - Los Angeles County Fire Department (323) 881-2455

 Only the fire department can authorize a school to go off fire watch.
-Schools will need to save and document all contacts with the fire department to ensure they abided the Fire Code.
+Schools will need to save and document all contacts with the fire department to ensure that they abided by the Fire Code.

-6 Food Service - The cafeteria staff may not be able to heat food without electricity.
-If the loss of power is expected to last through Nutrition or Lunch or other meals provided at school, immediately contact your Cafeteria Manager and your Area Food Services Director.
+4. Food Service - The cafeteria staff may not be able to heat food without electricity.
+If the loss of power is expected to last through Nutrition or Lunch or other meals provided at school, immediately contact your Cafeteria Manager and your Area Food Services Supervisor.
 They can arrange for food to be brought in from an off-site location.
-In a prolonged power outage, the Maintenance and Operations Branch is sometimes able to provide a generator to power the cafeteria.
+In a prolonged power outage, the Maintenance and Operations Branch will provide a generator to power the cafeteria.
 The cafeteria has food that needs to be kept specific temperatures to preserve safety.
 The generator will be used to run the refrigerators and freezer.